CEMeNT-PSAAP/MCDC/docs/source/theory/continuous_energy.rst

 ------------------------------

 MC/DC's internal HDF5 format is independent of the original data source.
-While the shipped tool converts from **ACE format**, users with data in other formats (e.g., OpenMC HDF5 nuclear data) can write their own converter following the same HDF5 schema used by ``generate.py``.
+The shipped tool converts ACE data, but users can implement converters for other formats by following the same HDF5 schema used by ``generate.py``.

 The key HDF5 structure expected by MC/DC is: